kinostl/We-Have-To-Kill-Chaos/notes.md

 Equip screen can probably take inspiration from GBA.
 Drop the idea of seperating armor and weapon screens and weapon inventory

 Equip screen, stats show on the left side, and sub-stats on the right.
 During equip, replace stats with choices?

+## Idea for moving more of the Combat scene into C

+I don't really need all that much of whats in the scene to be handled by the GBS side of things, so I should probably start moving the dispatcher and etc stuff into C since it can probably do things a bit more managbly in that.
+Then that means I can have the actors in the scene *only* care about animation.
+This can be accomplished with the current method of having a set of transfer variables, to handle animation settings only.

+### Reasoning

+The current implementation is cumbersome and difficult to manage now that it has scaled up.
+Its elegant at the start, but the number of skills I want to introduce necessitates a more comprehensive solution to organization and my options there are to either fork GBS entirely and add whole new pages for data management or to start using C even more.
+The C Solution seems more entertaining to me, and it lets me make use of the built-in scene system, which makes menu style scenes a *lot* easier since I don't need to work around the built in collisions.

+### Explosions

+Explosion animations already act similarly to what I'm imagining, so they can be used as a reference.

+### Damage Numbers

+I have no idea how these numbers are being changed.
+Is this happening in the C Code or in the Dispatcher?

+### Characters

+These can likely be easier to manage as well since I'd be able to make use of the scene initializer function instead of the initial script.
+That might be overkill and ignore the seperation of concerns I'm looking for.

+### Dispatcher

+Removing this would be best, as cute as it is, its a hacked solution.
+Any logic in it should be in C. Any view logic should be getting handled by the actors displaying that.
+I shouldn't need a camera manager, so that shouldn't be a concern yet.

+### Menu System

+This part may or may not be tricky, I want to remove the current Trigger based solution as it won't be necessary with the Menu Scene based implementation I'm looking at now.
+Which should also hopefully allow for the flexibility in the menu'ing that it looks like I need.
+(Having the cursor move to different spots dynamically).

+#### Menu Item

+I probably need to look into a Menu Item structure to assist with this, and some functions to help with it.
+Something that can keep track of the line height and enforce the width of the characters.
+That kinda stuff.
+I can probably move the plugin that has the Abilities & Cost into C as well here.

+### Background Stuff

+This is mostly in the C code but I'll need to move more of it into the scene type instead of the area it currently is.